ChadSki/Quickbeam/readme.md

 ### License

-The project as a whole is released under GPLv2+, but it contains

-I prefer to release my work under the 2-clause BSD license.
-However, I have recently merged changes from the [Assembly](https://github.com/XboxChaos/Assembly) project, which is GPLv2+ licensed.
-The project as a whole is therefore licensed under the GPLv2+, but individual files may be additionally licensed under the 2-clause BSD.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 ### Thanks